Awale-Abdi/Powerbi-nyc-taxi-operations-revenue-dashboards/README.md

 I **built the entire poject in a single day** to validate that I could **rapidly execute a full business intelligence pipeline** from raw data ingestion to executive-level reporting in a real-world setting.
 Wanted to test how much I had mastered Data Analysis utilizing Power BI and am proud of my work on this project.

-The final project integrates **Amazon S3 (Parquet storage)** with Power BI, applies a **star-schema data model**, and delivers **three interactive dashboards** designed for executive decision-making.
+The final project integrates **Amazon S3 data stoage**, applies a **star-schema data model**, and delivers **three interactive dashboards** designed for executive decision-making.
 The final output includes a **full executive report** highlighting key insights, limitations, and actionable business recommendations.

 ## 🎯 Objective